 Bachelor of Science (B.S.)Program Website

-Our ABET-accredited program features a practice-oriented curriculum and offers small classes with hands-on learning opportunities.
-Students will gain a thorough understanding of the concepts of electrical engineering and the principles behind electrical energy and power systems, control systems (including robotics and electronics applications), communications, electronics, electromagnetic fields (including cell phone technology and microwave systems) and computers (VLSI circuits and FPGA).
+WVU Tech's ABET accredited Electrical Engineering program provides students a thorough understanding of the concepts of electrical engineering and the principles behind electrical energy and power systems, control systems (including robotics and electronics applications), communications, electronics, electromagnetic fields (including cell phone technology and microwave systems) and computers (VLSI circuits and FPGA).

-Students also have a wide range of experiential learning opportunities, including co-ops, internships and undergraduate research projects.
+Students are also offered a wide range of experiential learning opportunities, including co-ops, internships and undergraduate research projects.

 Dr. Hatipoglu is an assistant professor in the Department of Electrical